dfinity/ic/rs/tests/README.md

 ### A note on the CLI

-The System Tests are defined in `rs/tests/bin/prod-test-driver.rs`.
+The system tests are defined in `rs/tests/bin/prod-test-driver.rs`.
 The API of the tests themselves remains unchanged.

-For example, to run all the `pre-master` System Tests use:
+For example, to run all the `pre-master` system tests use:

 ```bash
 ./run-system-tests.py --suite pre_master --log-base-dir $(date +"%Y%m%d") 2>&1 | tee farm.log